 However, the Ars Electronica Archive is not only of interest from a scholarly-historical perspective, but it also represents an urgent task in view of the brief “half-life” of the data storage media it contains.
 The video collection includes a multiplicity of formats, the availability of which is progressively diminishing amidst the ongoing proliferation of technological alternatives.
 The same applies to the programming languages in which art projects are developed and their various storage media—from diskettes to CDs, to websites and their addresses.

 Due to our understanding of a living archive we are making the contents of the Ars Electronica Archive available to the public.
 After several digitization projects and migrations of older data logs, also all the entries for the Prix Ars Electronica submitted online in every year are being transferred to the archive automated.
 Accordingly a server-based digital archive has been developed, that is based on a complex database structure with metadata.
-At the present moment it consists of 116.000 entries with a storage volume of 60 terabytes.
+At the beginning of october 2013 it consists of 152.304 entries with a huge amount of files (3.920.631 linked files) and a storage volume of 41 terabytes (within the possibility of 60 terabytes).
 The progressive publication in the form of a web-archive is scheduled for autumn 2012, as well as various modes of mediation through visualizations and installations.

 After several digitization projects and migrations of older data logs, also all the entries for the Prix Ars Electronica submitted online in every year are being transferred to the archive automated.
 Digital photographs are archived directly and, via an interface, made public on social media sites.
 The archive has thus been brought to life!
 It no longer just conserves glimpses of bygone days; it’s constantly being updated with new material.
 It’s a direct repository of all currently published photos including their metadata, and thereby makes them (re)searchable.
 The ongoing input of current visual material with no lag time makes it possible to conserve important information that might otherwise be lost.